10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 How to Use Beef Bouillon in Sauces and Marinades

-• Dissolve beef bouillon in a bit of hot water to create a flavorful base for marinades.
+• Dissolve meat bouillon in a bit of hot water to create a flavorful base for marinades.

-• Stir the beef bouillon into your sauce (such as brown gravy or a red wine sauce) to intensify the flavor.
+• Stir the meat bouillon into your sauce (such as brown gravy or a red wine sauce) to intensify the flavor.

 Example Recipe: Beef Marinade